ShreyashRajBamrara/Aureus/CONTRIBUTING.md

 5. Make sure your code lints.
 6. Issue that pull request!

-## Any contributions you make will be under the MIT Software License
-In short, when you submit code changes, your submissions are understood to be under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
-Feel free to contact the maintainers if that's a concern.
+## Individual Contributions

+Here's a breakdown of the key contributions by the project team members:

+*   **Shreyash Raj Bamrara:** Developed the AI advisor/chatbot, created the various graphs and visualizations, and built the data preprocessing module.
+*   **Daksh Gautam:** Responsible for the frontend development and integrating the different components into the final application.
+*   **Manas Nautiyal:** Completed the anomaly detection and forecasting parts of the system.

-## Report bugs using GitHub's [issue tracker](https://github.com/ShreyashRajBamrara/Aureus/issues)
+## Report bugs using GitHub's [issue tracker](https://github.com/ShreyashRajBamrara/AureusTwo/issues)
 We use GitHub issues to track public bugs.
-Report a bug by [opening a new issue](https://github.com/ShreyashRajBamrara/Aureus/issues/new); it's that easy!
+Report a bug by [opening a new issue](https://github.com/ShreyashRajBamrara/AureusTwo/issues/new); it's that easy!

 ## Write bug reports with detail, background, and sample code